brando90/snap-cluster-setup/README.md

 This command usually sets up your environment variables for your terminal (e.g., current `bash` session) by running commands you specify in that file.
 In particular, it sets up [environment variables](https://www.google.com/search?q=environment+variables&rlz=1C5CHFA_enUS741US741&oq=environment+variab&gs_lcrp=EgZjaHJvbWUqDQgAEAAYgwEYsQMYgAQyDQgAEAAYgwEYsQMYgAQyBwgBEAAYgAQyBwgCEAAYgAQyBwgDEAAYgAQyBggEEEUYOTIHCAUQABiABDIHCAYQABiABDIHCAcQABiABDIHCAgQABiABDIHCAkQABiABNIBCDQ0MjVqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8), which are terminal/cli variables that point to important locations in the node/computer so that everything works!
 Now, let's inspect your `.bash_profile`.
-For that we need to go to first go to `/afs/cs.stanford.edu/u/brando9` with the `cd` command and then we can display the contents of the file with `cat`:
+For that you need to `/afs/cs.stanford.edu/u/<CSID>` with the `cd` command and then we can display the contents of the file with `cat` (always make sure you understand the commands you're running & read the output):
 ```bash
 # ...
 AFTER sshing to a SNAP node
 (evals_af) brando9@skampere1~ $